Linsanity81/High-LevelPuzzle/README.md

   Control the object visualization state.

 ## Create a level-12 Cube Puzzle by Yourself ! <a name = "create_puzzle"></a>
-These instructions guide you how to use our code to generate high-level interlocking puzzle by yourself.
+These instructions gives an example to you of how to use our code to generate high-level interlocking puzzle by yourself.
+To generate high-level interlocking puzzles efficiently, it is usually necessary to modify the puzzle pieces.
+For example, to generate a level-12 cube puzzle, we first constrct a level-6 cube puzzle and modify it to level-12 puzzle; see *Section 4* in our paper for detailed explanation of construction and modifying algorithm.

 ### Step 1: import a volume
 Import a Cube_5x5x5_E1.vol volume file by clicking `read` button.